 Of particular note is that there are a restricted number of taxis, therefore drivers have good opportunities to earn consistent and sustainable returns in the safest available working environment.

 Existing Drivers ID Update

 Any Taxi Driver in NSW who had a driver "authority" (now known as your driver ID card) before November 1, 2017 will be automatically transitioned into the new Point to Point Transport Portal.
 Furthermore, these drivers will need to ensure that their driver ID card is always displayed in the vehicle, visible to their passengers, while driving.
-RMS (Roads and Maritime Services) has given approval for drivers to continue to use the exisiting ID cards conditional that every Taxi driver in NSW removes the 'RMS' logo located at the top of their ID card.
-You can achieve this by cutting the top section off your exisiting authority card.
-If you are a current WATS driver, please ensure you do not cut the Wheelchair logo from your card.
-Please ensure that you have this completed before you commence driving your taxi from midnight on Wednesday, 1st November 2017 to be compliant with the new laws.
-You may be fined if this is not completed or if your current ID is not on display.
-For further enquiries regarding these changes, please contact your Taxi Network, now known as your Taxi Service Provider.
+You may be fined if your current ID is not on display.
+For further inquiries regarding these changes, please contact your Taxi Network, now known as your Taxi Service Provider.